TEACH Grant & Title I Loan Forgiveness

-Figuring out how to pay for post-secondary education is sometimes the most challenging obstacle to overcome and for that reason it is important to talk to an Enrollment Counselor.
+Figuring out how to pay for post-secondary education is sometimes the most challenging obstacle to overcome, and for this reason, it is important to talk to an Enrollment Counselor.
 They are qualified individuals who have years of experience in the education industry and will come up with a customized degree program that best fits your needs.
 They will evaluate your experience and background information to consider what financial programs for which you may qualify.

-A scholarship is awarded based on various criteria usually reflecting the values and purposes of the donor or founder and does not have to be repaid.
+A scholarship is awarded based on various criteria, and usually reflects the values and purposes of the donor or founder.
+A scholarship does not have to be repaid.
 Many times scholarships are based upon merit or academic performance and will vary depending upon the criteria set forth by your specific school of attendance.

 A loan is dispersed to students who require additional financial assistance other than scholarships and grants, and does have to be repaid.
 However, keep in mind that loans may be forgiven if criteria are met as outlined below.